fejavu/Halo-Github/README.md

 # Halo-Github
-This is a start of my github journey
+This is a start of my github journey</b>
 And I say we make it pop means i want to do something that's popular and cool.